victoryforphil/cursed-stack-kettleman/README.md

 - `moon run cursed-web:dev` - Start the development server
 - `moon run cursed-web:build` - Build the production bundle
 - `moon run cursed-web:docker-build` - Build the web Docker image

+### Docker Commands
+- `moon run compose-full:up` - Start all services with Docker Compose
+- `moon run compose-full:down` - Stop all services
+- `moon run compose-full:logs` - View logs from all services

+## CI/CD with GitHub Actions

+This project uses GitHub Actions for continuous integration and deployment.
+The following workflows are available:

+### Continuous Integration
+- **CI**: Runs tests and builds for all projects
+- **Code Coverage**: Generates and uploads test coverage reports

+### Docker & Deployment
+- **Docker Build & Publish**: Builds and publishes Docker images to GitHub Container Registry
+- **Docker Compose**: Verifies Docker Compose setup
+- **Dev Container**: Builds and publishes the development container

+See the [Docker README](docker/README.md) for more details on containerization and CI/CD.

 ## Service Ports